Carnegie Mellon University

 B. Mandatory Employee Reporting

 Sharing information with the IEX Office does not automatically trigger the university to initiate a Complaint or impose any obligations on the Complainant.
-However, disclosing information to the IEX Office enables the university to offer Supportive Measures to the parties so that they may maintain equal access to their education and work environments.
+However, disclosing information to the IEX Office enables the university to assess appropriate responsive action, including offering Supportive Measures so that individuals may maintain equal access to their education, residential, and/or work environments.
 As detailed in Section VI.A, in some circumstances, the IEX Office may initiate a Complaint based on the information received.

 With respect to Students who are also Employees, whether the individual is a mandatory reporter depends on the context in which the person learns of the alleged Prohibited Conduct.
 Mandatory reporter responsibilities are triggered if the person learned of the alleged Prohibited Conduct in the context of an Employee role, when they would, in that role, be considered a mandatory reporter.
 Mandatory reporter responsibilities are not triggered if the person learned of the alleged Prohibited Conduct in the context of their receipt of an education as a Student at Carnegie Mellon.
 However, student workers employed as a Resident Assistant or as a Community Advisor are required to report all potential violations of this Policy, regardless of whether such information is received in the course of the student worker's employment or as a student.